The most popular and affordable residency Visas is the Pensionado Visa for retirees.

 You can see how the cost of the tour or the Complete Panama Relocation Guide can actually save you money!

 Last year someone came on my tour six months AFTER he got a Friendly Nations Visa.
-He was charged $15,000 for his Visa plus corporation fees by a company that advertises all over the place!
+He was charged $15,000 for his Visa plus corporation fees by a company that advertises everywhere!
 Yikes!!!
 The lawyers we use charge attorney fees of between $1700 to $2600 for a Friendly Nations Visa.
-You’ll also need to set up a corporation if you don’t own property in Panama.
-The corporation is an additional $1200 fee.

 It’s a shame that some lawyers are so dishonest in Panama.
 But you won’t have to worry about picking the wrong attorney if you come on a Panama Relocation Tour or get the Complete Panama Relocation Guide.